bodzio50318/corpo-wheel/README.md

 #Corpo wheel

+#Bug :
+- when logging into team for existing user it crashes

 ##TO DO
 -split login to team from user log in
 -make the welocme page and the whole team creation nice